reeeeverb/Catan-RL/README.md

 - show settlements on board
 - do edge touch detection for road placement
 	- kill me now
+	- wasn't that bad, very similar to corner drawing

 #### Fair Board Generation
 - I stumbled upon [this article](https://www.boardgameanalysis.com/the-fair-catan-board-quest/) a while ago while looking for some balanced catan boards to play on with my roommates